tjharrop/openfisca_nsw_API/README.md

 You'll need to rename the openfisca_nsw_extension_template directory to the name of your extension.
 Also edit the README.md & setup.py files, and replace $EXT_NAME with the name of your extension.
-Replace $SHORT_NAME with a shortened name for it, for example openfisca-nsw-rules-kids-vouchers is shortened to "kids".
+Replace $SHORT_NAME with a shortened name for it, for example openfisca_nsw_rules_kids_vouchers is shortened to "kids".
 This just makes it easier to switch to the virtual env.